Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: Introduction

 This work analyzes quantum state preservation in open quantum systems (OQSs) using realistic, physically motivated system–bath models, going beyond idealized quantum-channel descriptions.
-We explicitly incorporate microscopic system–environment interactions and systematically benchmark the performance of quantum error-correcting (QEC) codes, namely, the five-qubit, Steane, and Toric codes, across a range of system–bath coupling strengths and bath temperatures.
-In the low-temperature regime, we find the following.
+We explicitly incorporate microscopic system–environment interactions and systematically benchmark the performance of QEC codes, namely, the five-qubit, Steane, and Toric codes, for different system–bath coupling strengths and bath temperatures.
+We observe that (i) in the low-temperature regime, the five-qubit code provides a advantage over others in preserving state fidelity. (ii) Repeated error-correction cycles efficiently suppress both decoherence and energy relaxation for weak and moderately strong couplings. (iii) In the high-temperature regime, we observe that thermal excitations dominate the dynamics and reduce the overall effectiveness of QEC codes. (iv) The five-qubit code provides better fidelity over the Steane and toric codes. (vi) Extending the analysis to two logical qubits, specifically two-qubit Werner states, we identify a critical evolution time before which QEC fails to improve fidelity.
+This critical time increases with the degree of entanglement, indicating enhanced fragility of strongly entangled states.